microtema/il-contract-api-maven-plugin/README.md

-# gitlab ci generator
+# Integration Layer Contract API Generator
-Reducing Boilerplate Code with gitlabci maven plugin
+Reducing Boilerplate Code with il-contract-api maven plugin
 > More Time for Feature and functionality
-  Through a simple set of gitlabci templates and saving 60% of development time
+  Through a simple set of il-contract-api templates and saving 60% of development time

 ## Key Features
 * Auto generate by maven compile phase
-* Auto JUnit Tests detector by adding "JUnit Tests" stage
-* Auto Integration Tests detector by adding "Integration Tests" stage
-* Auto Dockerfile detector by adding "Build Docker" stage
-* Auto Maven artifact detector by adding "Deploy Maven Artifact" stage
-* Auto Sonar report detector by adding "Sonar Report" stage
-* Auto Deployment to Cloud Platform by adding "Deployment" stage
+* Auto detection commons classes
+* Custom Field mapping

 ## How to use